Fr0sT-Brutal/awesome-pascal/README.md

 * [Form Designer component for Delphi (VCL)](https://github.com/havlicekp/form-designer). `[Delphi]` Form Designer (TFormDesigner) can be used to design and modify Delphi (VCL) forms at runtime.
 The behavior and appearance is similar to that of Delphi IDE.

+* [LightSaber AutoTranslator](RTTI-based automatic language translator engine.) `[Delphi]` RTTI-based automatic language translator engine.
+This class (single file library) will translate all GUI strings (for example TLabel.Caption, TLabel.Hint, TMenuItem.Caption) for all live forms in your application.
+The text is stored in an INI file which can be sent to DeepL or GoogleTranslate for translation.

 ## Database ##